clinical-meteor/cookbook/cookbook/terminology.md

 ## Terminology

+**ACID - Atomicity, Consistency, Isolation, Durability**
+Generally speaking, when Meteor folks talk about ACID, they're talking about the fact that Mongo doesn't support traditional database transactions; they're not talking about the Acid2 browser compatibility tests.

 **DDP - Distributed Data Protocol**
 This is simply the protocol that enables the Meteor.publish() and Meteor.subscribe() methods.
 It does all the heavy lifting of data communications between the server and client.
 http://meteor.com/blog/2012/03/21/introducing-ddp